 Types of Bullying

-- Cyberbullying: any type of bullying that takes place on digital devices using social media networks, instant messaging, texts, websites, blogs and gaming sites.
+- Cyberbullying: any type of bullying that takes place on digital devices using social media, instant messaging, texts, websites, blogs and gaming sites.
 Cyberbullying can include any of the types of bullying listed below, since it’s based on how the bullying is done, rather than the content of the bullying.

 - Verbal: name-calling, put-downs, threats, spreading rumours, making rude or stereotypical comments about one’s culture, ethnicity, sexual orientation, gender, race, and/or religion